 Another New Deal financial reform, Glass-Steagall, in no way helped the U.S. economy or financial system and may have hurt both.
-As we learned in Chapter 10 "Innovation and Structure in Banking and Finance", for over half a century, Glass-Steagall prevented U.S. banks from simultaneously engaging in commercial and investment banking activities.
+For over half a century, Glass-Steagall prevented U.S. banks from simultaneously engaging in commercial (taking deposits and making loans) and investment banking (underwriting securities and advising on mergers) activities.
 Only two groups clearly gained from the legislation, politicians who could thump their chests on the campaign stump and claim to have saved the country from greedy financiers and, ironically enough, big investment banks.
 The latter, it turns out, wrote the act and did so in such a way that it protected their oligopoly from the competition of commercial banks and smaller, more retail-oriented investment banks.
 The act was clearly unnecessary from an economic standpoint because most countries had no such legislation and suffered no ill effects because of its absence.
 (The Dodd-Frank Act's Volcker Rule represents a better approach because it outlaws various dubious practices, like proprietary trading, not valid organizational forms).